colinleach/learning-track-doodles/r/concept-exercises/log-levels/.docs/introduction.md

 One thing to beware of is that this (like several string functions) returns a `list`.
 If you have not yet unlocked that concept, just add `[[1]]` in double brackets to get the vector in the first element of the list.
+Details will become clearer later in the syllabus.

 ## Whitespace